jamesjharper/integra8/examples/README.md

 ## Async + Timeout limitations
 Integra8 does not create threads and instead relies on the async runtime to manage multi-tasking.
-While this does offer performance benefits, it, unfortunately, has its drawbacks.
+While this does offer performance benefits, it, unfortunately, has some drawbacks.

 ### Timeout Detection
 The current timeout implementation can only detect a timeout and abort when a task is paused.
-Long-running non-async operations are not detected, and instead, execution will continue until the task is either paused or complete.
+Long-running non-async operations can not be immediately detected, and instead, execution will continue until the task is either paused or complete.

 ```rust